 What makes music and thought circulate and communicate with each other is that they both share the same problem: rendering forces, the differential play of forces, as a common ground of words and sounds, lines and colours.

-In my phd thesis this common ground is researched via a philosophical exploration of modern music in light of Gilles Deleuze’s transcendental empiricism.
+In my phd thesis this common ground is researched via a philosophical exploration of musical thinking in light of Gilles Deleuze’s transcendental empiricism.
 Transcendental empiricism is an adventure of thought when it encounters those forces that belong to it, but to which thought is never referred.
 Music opens the possibility of an encounter with intensive forces, and this encounter and its possibility is the object of the thesis.

 To this aim, I focus on the “experimental” dimension of Gilles Deleuze´s transcendental empiricism, grounding it in the concepts of temporal syntheses and sensation as a fold of force.
 Music as well as pure thought can be an encounter with forces and lead us into a deeper and more intense experience of time, perception and our (enfolded) continuum with the world.

 How?
 In music time is not primarily chronological: we hear the past and the future as part of the present.
 The past and future of a melody are contracted into the ever-changing musical now.
 We do not experience music in time, rather, time is experienced as synthesis in and as music.
 This I argue is a time-consciousness which lies at a deeper level than the finished world of chronological events “in” time, where time appears as a “given”.